B.Sc (Honours – Physical Oceanography and Atmospheric Science), LLB (University of Cape Town), Notary Public

 - TMV Pafuri that ran aground off Port Nolloth in September 2008

-Edmund is the president of the national Maritime Law Association and the Cape Chapter of the Association, and is a member of the national executive committee of the Association.
+Service on Boards and Associations: Edmund is a past president of the national Maritime Law Association and is a member of the national executive committee of the Association.
 As such, Ed is involved in considering and drafting Maritime Legislation in South Africa.